Golden exile: 1962

 During the Cuban Missile Crisis of October 1962, travel between the United States and Cuba became restricted.
 Afterwards Cuban emigration would occur using makeshift vessels illegally leaving Cuba.
 From 1959 to the end of open travel in 1962 around 250,000 Cubans left the island.

 Characteristics

 Demographics

-Researcher Jorge Duany claims the majority of exiles were urban, middle-aged, well-educated, light-skinned, and white-collar workers, who emigrated primarily did so for religious, or political reasons.
+Researcher Jorge Duany claims the majority of exiles were urban, middle-aged, well-educated, light-skinned, and white-collar workers, who emigrated primarily for religious, or political reasons.
 He also claims that while the first emigrants left because they were old Bastianos, those after left because of disillusionment with the new government and because economic reforms and nationalizations of American companies had harmed their professions.
 Researchers Irving Louis Horowitz and Jaime Suchlick have claimed about half of those who emigrated by the Second Wave were blue collar workers and many of those were agricultural workers and fishermen.
 They also proposed many left because of Cuba's new rationing system and mandatory military service.

-Horowitz and Suchlick claim that while most emigrants were not involved in militant movements a majority did financial support them until later becoming disillusioned after the failures of such movements.
+Horowitz and Suchlick claim that while most emigrants were not involved in militant movements a majority did financially support them until later becoming disillusioned after the failures of such movements.